jmnarloch/gocd-task-plugin-api/README.md

 # Go Continuous Delivery Task API plugin

-> This is a wrapper over the Go CD newest JSON plugin API hiding all the communication details, letting you to focus only on writing the task logic
+> This is a wrapper over the Go CD newest JSON plugin API hiding all the communication details, letting you to focus only on writing the task logic.

 [![Build Status](https://travis-ci.org/jmnarloch/gocd-task-plugin-api.svg)](https://travis-ci.org/jmnarloch/gocd-task-plugin-api)